Yulian302/qugopy/README.md

     - Go to GitHub and create a PR against the main branch.
     - Clearly describe what your PR does and why it’s needed.

+# Development
+Enter development mode using `air` command.
+You can also customize `.air.toml` config file located in a root directory for your needs.

 # License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.